Takeda clan (Aki): History of the Takeda of Kai and Aki

+History as a separate Aki branch

 From the Muromachi period until the Sengoku period, the Takeda of Aki ruled Aki province (since 1221), Wakasa province (since 1440), were supporters of the Ashikaga against the Southern Dynasty, and sided with the Hosokawa clan during the Ōnin war (1467–1477).

-Takeda Nobuhide (1413-1440), eldest son of the Shugo of Aki Takeda Nobushige (1390-1465), helped the 6th shogun Ashikaga Yoshinori against the revolt of Isshiki Yoshitsura (1440) and was rewarded with the governorship of Wakasa province.
-Takeda Nobukata (1420-1471) inherited the titles of Shugo of Wakasa from his brother Nobuhide who died childless, and that of Shugo of Aki from his father Nobushige.
-During the Ōnin War (1467-1477) he occupied Tango province that belonged to Isshiki Yoshinao, and was appointed Shugo of Tango (1469) by the bakufu.
-His brother Takeda Kuninobu (1437-1490) received the titles of Shugo of Aki, Wakasa and Tango provinces, but lost Tango in 1474.
+Takeda Nobuhide (1413–1440), eldest son of the Shugo of Aki Takeda Nobushige (1390–1465), helped the 6th shogun Ashikaga Yoshinori against the revolt of Isshiki Yoshitsura (1440) and was rewarded with the governorship of Wakasa province.
+Takeda Nobukata (1420–1471) inherited the titles of Shugo of Wakasa from his brother Nobuhide who died childless, and that of Shugo of Aki from his father Nobushige.

+During the Ōnin War (1467–1477) Nobuhide occupied Tango province that belonged to Isshiki Yoshinao and was appointed Shugo of Tango (1469) by the bakufu.
+His brother Takeda Kuninobu (1437–1490) received the titles of Shugo of Aki, Wakasa and Tango provinces, but lost Tango in 1474.

+Principal fortress

-Their principal fortress was Kanayama castle, built on the top of the 411 meters of Mount Takeda; a castle built by Takeda Nobumune (1269-1330) in the late Kamakura period, near the present city of Hiroshima.
+The principal fortress of the Aki Takeda was Kanayama castle, built on the top of the 411 meters of Mount Takeda; a castle built by Takeda Nobumune (1269–1330) in the late Kamakura period, near the present city of Hiroshima.

+Fading days

 However, clashes with Mōri Motonari of Aki between 1516 and 1541 led to the clan's downfall.
 The principal line came to an end with the death of Takeda Nobuzane in 1555.